 A student must maintain a cumulative grade point average (CGPA) of 3.000 to remain in the program.
 A CGPA will be calculated for each student at the end of the each semester.
 Students not maintaining a CGPA of 3.000 will be placed on academic probation.
-If the student entered the program or has already been placed on probationary status and they do not maintain a CGPA of 3.000, they will be academically dismissed from the program at the end of the semester.
-Students must achieve a CGPA 3.000 for the awarding of the MBA degree.
+If the student has already been placed on probationary status and they do not maintain a CGPA of 3.000, they will be academically dismissed from the program at the end of the semester.
+Students must achieve a CGPA 3.000 for the awarding of the degree.